12 Best Places to Visit in Bodhgaya, Bihar

 6. Tibetan Buddhist temple near Bodhgaya Mandir, Bihar

 However, this temple has limited access to rooms and lodges.
 It is under the Himalayan Community of Buddhists.
-In the temple, I interact with monks; they explain the temple and load Buddha, their prayers, etc.
+In the temple, I interact with monks; they explain the temple and show Buddha, their prayers, etc.

-7. The Great 80 feet Buddha Statue, Bodhgaya
+7. The Great 80-foot Buddha Statue, Bodhgaya

 After visiting Tibetan temples and archaeological museums, we visited the 80-foot Buddha statue.